 Lumbar radiculopathy is a clinical condition involving the compression or irritation of spinal nerve roots in the lower back (lumbar spine).
 Your spine is made up of a stack of bones, separated by shock-absorbing discs, preventing the bones from rubbing against each other.
 Nerves leave the spine between these bones and travel down into your legs.
-If something puts pressure on one of these nerves, it can cause pain.
+If something puts pressure on one of these nerves, it causes pain.
 The irritated disc can also release inflammatory chemicals that further irritates the nerve, which is why you may feel burning, tingling, numbness, or an electric-shock type pain in your back or down your leg, even when you are resting.

 What is Lumbar Radiculopathy?